espocrm/documentation/administration/roles-management.md

 ##Default Permissions

 By default (if there are no any applied) users can read and edit all records.
-But can't remove any ones except those they have created and they are assigned to at the same time.
+But can't delete any ones except those they have created and they are assigned to at the same time.